 1. Select your wood; cedar and Douglas fir are great because their softer wood burns more easily, lifting the grain.
 Next, cut the pieces you plan to char.

 2. Fire a blowtorch over the wood’s surface until it’s burned to your desired colour.
 A small 14 oz torch works well for small projects.
 For larger ones (a tabletop, say), you could use a heavy-duty torch attached to a 20 lb propane tank, but we recommend you call the pros.

 3. Unless you’re burning wood completely black, use a wire brush to scrub off excess charring.
 If any light spots remain, burn and brush again.

 4. Finally, coat your charred piece to stop it from shedding soot.
-A water-based, eco-friendly treatment gives a matte finish (go with LifeTime Wood Treatment from Rona).
+A water-based, eco-friendly treatment gives a matte finish.
 High-gloss epoxy resin sealer will accentuate the grain (try Envirotex Alkyd Finish from Home Hardware).